shakebugs/shake-docs/docs/android/essentials.md

 <uses-permission android:name="android.permission.CHANGE_WIFI_STATE" />
 ```

-It is also required the app has to request the **Location** permission from the user and that the **Location Services** are turned on when reporting a bug.
+You also have to request **location** permission from the user, and their **location services** have to be turned on while reporting a bug.

-More information on this Android system limitation can be found on the link [Wi-Fi scanning overview](https://developer.android.com/guide/topics/connectivity/wifi-scan).
+More info on this Android system limitation can be found in the [Wi-Fi scanning overview](https://developer.android.com/guide/topics/connectivity/wifi-scan) guide.